What foods do women crave during pregnancy and why?

 It is well known that some pregnancy cravings can take a turn for the strange.
 Pica, a condition most commonly found in children but sometimes in pregnant women, is the craving of non-food substances.
 Dirt, burnt matches and laundry starch are typical pica cravings.

-Satisfy safely: Eating non-food substances can be dangerous.
+Satisfy safely: Eating non-food substances can be extremely dangerous.
 It is important you tell your doctor if you experience this type of craving so they can try and figure out what the cause is.

 Leave a comment